Nachtalb/XenianBot/README.md

 ### Indirect Commands:
 #### Base Group
-add_to_database_command - Adds user, message and chat to database video_from_url - Turn on /download_mode and send links to videos like a youtube video
+Video from URL - Turn on /download_mode and send links to videos like a youtube video

 #### Download
-download_stickers - Turn on /download_mode and send stickers
-download_gif - Turn on /download_mode and send videos and gifs
+Download Stickers - Turn on /download_mode and send stickers Download Gifs - Turn on /download_mode and send videos and gifs

 #### Image
-video_search - Turn off /download_mode and send a video or a gif to search for it online. image_search - Turn off /download_mode and send an image to search for it online. sticker_search - Turn off /download_mode and send a sticker to search for it online.
+Reverse Gif / Video Search - Turn off /download_mode and send a video or a gif to search for it online.
+Reverse Sticker Search - Turn off /download_mode and send an image to search for it online.
+Reverse Sticker Search - Turn off /download_mode and send a sticker to search for it online.

 #### Misc
-calcualate - Solve equations you send me, to get a full list of supported math functions use /maths (PRIVATE CHAT ONLY)
+Calculator - Solve equations you send me, to get a full list of supported math functions use /maths (PRIVATE CHAT ONLY)

 ## Contributions